Batman: Three Jokers: Plot

 Batman escorts the arrested Comedian (the real Joker) to Arkham Asylum.
-Jason tells Barbara that he would like to be more than friends with her, but she rejects him as she cannot get past the blood on Jason's hands.
-The Joker reveals that he is aware of Batman, Batgirl, and Red Hood's secret identities, and claims he does not want what the other two desired.
-The Clown just wanted to see people suffer which the Joker finds mundane, and The Criminal was delusional since the idea of creating a Joker with an identity is pointless; in his own view, the Joker is the personification of mystery and chaos.
-The Joker reveals he convinced the other two that Joe Chill would be the perfect Joker, because he understood he would never be able to commit a crime more tragic than what Chill did to Bruce, and he alone wants to be Bruce's greatest pain until the day they die together, which he accomplished when he forgave Chill.
+Jason approaches Barbara romantically, but she again rejects him.
+The Joker reveals he is aware of Batman and his allies' secret identities; he had convinced the other two Jokers that Joe Chill would make a perfect fourth one, understanding he would never be able to commit a crime more tragic than what Chill did to Bruce, and he alone wants to be Bruce's greatest pain until the day they die together, which was accomplished when Bruce forgave Chill.

-Jason writes a letter for Barbara and tapes it to her apartment's front door.
-Inside the letter, he confesses his love for her and is ready to abandon the Red Hood identity for good, if it means having a chance to be with her.
-Barbara never reads the letter, as it falls from the door and is collected by a janitor.
-Since Jason notes in the letter that he also gives Barbara a chance to pretend this never happened, he is left unaware of this.
+Jason leaves a letter for Barbara, where he confesses his love for her and is ready to abandon the Red Hood identity for good, if it means having a chance to be with her.
+Barbara never reads the letter, as it is collected by a janitor outside her apartment.
 In the aftermath, Bruce comforts Chill at his deathbed.
-Bruce reveals to Alfred that he's known the Joker's true name all along, discovering it one week after their first encounter.
-It is also revealed that the Joker's pregnant wife Jeannie was not actually killed, but taken to Alaska, where she now lives with her son as part of a witness protection program.
-Bruce explains that the Joker's name must never be known, because if the world ever found out that he had a family, it would be national news and they would be targeted, either by the Joker himself or by someone seeking vengeance against the criminal.
+Bruce reveals to Alfred that he has known the Joker's true name all along, discovering it shortly after their first encounter.
+It is also revealed that the Joker's pregnant wife Jeannie is alive, having been taken to Alaska where she now lives with her son as part of a witness protection program.
+Bruce explains that the Joker's name must never be known, because if the world ever found out about his family, it would be national news and they would be targeted, either by the Joker himself or by someone seeking vengeance against the criminal.